Oricon: Controversy

 In 2006, Oricon sued journalist Hiro Ugaya when he was quoted in a Saizo (or Cyso) magazine article as suggesting that Oricon was manipulating its statistics to benefit certain management companies and labels, specifically Johnny and Associates.
 Ugaya condemned the lawsuit as an example of a strategic lawsuit against public participation (SLAPP) in Japan.
 The lawsuit, filed by Oricon on November 17, 2006, accused Ugaya of "mendacious comments" and demanded 50 million yen (318,000 euros) in damages.
-In the interview, Ugaya questioned the validity of Oricon's hit chart on the grounds that its statistical methods were not transparent.
+In the interview, Ugaya had questioned the validity of Oricon's hit chart on the grounds that its statistical methods were not transparent.
 Many NGOs, including Reporters Without Borders, denounced the lawsuit as a violation of free expression.
-A Tokyo District Court initially ordered Ugaya to pay 1 million yen in damages, but Ugaya appealed to the Tokyo high court.
+A Tokyo District Court initially ordered Ugaya to pay one million yen in damages, but Ugaya appealed to the Tokyo high court.
 Oricon later dropped the charges, after a 33-month battle.
+A settlement was reached under which the publisher of Saizo magazine, who intervened in the lawsuit from the High Court, apologized to Ugaya for "publishing inaccurate comments without permission" and paid him 5 million yen, and also apologized to Oricon for discrediting the chart.
+Oricon waived its claim for damages and Ugaya, who had also filed a counterclaim for damages, waived his counterclaim.
 No criminal charge was laid against the journalist.

-Dropping a lawsuit is rare in Japan; for example, only 0.1% of cases that ended in 2007 being done by the plaintiff ceasing the case.
+Dropping a lawsuit is rare in Japan; for example, only 0.1% of cases that ended in 2007 were on account of the plaintiff ceasing the case.